 Reiki is a beautiful non-intrusive holistic treatment, which is becoming more and more recognised for its incredible benefits to the mind and body, both physically, mentally and spiritually.

-Reiki helps to balance these chakras.
+Reiki helps to balance these energies.

 During the treatment the client remains fully clothed and it can be carried out either laying on a massage couch or sat in a chair, so can be adapted to meet everyone’s needs.
 The therapist will gentle place their hands on or near the body and stay in that position for a few minutes before moving to another part.
 There is no massage or manipulation throughout.